-4.1 Reaction Rate
+3.1 Reaction rate

-The typical concentration curves for the transesterification reaction using static-mixer and blade agitator are presented in Fig. 3 and 4.
-The figures show the progress of the transesterification reaction during 90 minutes reaction times.
-The figures reveals that the production rate of methyl ester using the static mixer was faster than that of blade agitator during the initial period of the process.
-The experiments showed that static-mixer has significant effect in reducing reaction time to reach required fatty acid methyl ester content (FAME) i.e. 96.5% than those of blade agitator.
-Transesterification reaction time with static-mixer were shorter than with blade agitator for all temperature levels.
-This is also confirmed by the measured viscosity and acid value of the biodiesel from both agitation system, as shown in Fig. 5, and Fig. 6 respectively.
-This result is expected due to the distributive mixing from stsatic-mixer will create stretching, dividing and reorienting the flow of the reactants or biodiesel in order to eliminate local variations in material distribution and produce a more homogeneous mixture.
-Distributive mixers must impose high strain on the material together with splitting and reorienting the flow (Kenics, 2007).
-More over, the effect of reaction temperature to the reaction time is not significant when using the static-mixer.
-Conventional use of blade agitator is influenced highly by the reaction temperature as can be seen in Fig. 7 and 8.
+The typical concentration curves for the transesterification reaction using static-mixer and blade agitator are presented in Figure 3 and 4.
+The figures showed the progress of the transesterification reaction during 90 min reaction time.
+The figures revealed that the production rate of methyl ester using the static-mixer was faster than that of blade agitator during the initial period of the process.
+The experiments showed that static-mixer has significant effect on reducing reaction time to reach required fatty acid methyl ester content (FAME) i.e. 96.5% than those of blade agitator.
+Transesterification reaction time with static-mixer was shorter than with blade agitator for all temperature levels.
+This is also confirmed by the measured viscosity and acid value of the biodiesel from both agitation system, as shown in Figure 5 and 6, respectively.
+This result is expected due to the distributive mixing from static-mixer will create stretching, dividing and reorienting the flow of the reactants or biodiesel in order to eliminate local variations in material distributive mixers must impose high strain on the material together.